EliotZhu/Targeted-Survival/README.md

 ## Introduction

--This paper proposed a three-stage modular design for estimating the treatment effect heterogeneity in observational survival analysis.
+This paper proposed a three-stage modular design for estimating the treatment effect heterogeneity in observational survival analysis.
--The method provides monotonic survival curves with adjustment for selection and censoring bias.
+The method provides monotonic survival curves with adjustment for selection and censoring bias.
--We automate the identification of features contributing to the effect heterogeneity.
+We automate the identification of features contributing to the effect heterogeneity.
--We avoid the ad-hoc subgroup selection by non-parametrically estimating the conditional treatment effect.
+We avoid the ad-hoc subgroup selection by non-parametrically estimating the conditional treatment effect.
--We provide evidence that oral anticoagulants confer protection against stroke and death on newly diagnosed non-valvular atrial fibrillation patients.
+We provide evidence that oral anticoagulants confer protection against stroke and death on newly diagnosed non-valvular atrial fibrillation patients.